dapplets/dapplet-docs/docs/ex03-widgets-interaction.md

 title: "Ex03: Widgets interaction"
 ---

-In this example we add two interactive widgets to `POST`.
+In this example we will add two interactive widgets to `POST`.

-The initial code for this example is here: [ex03-widgets-interaction-exercise](https://github.com/dapplets/dapplet-template/tree/ex03-widgets-interaction-exercise).
+Here is the initial code for this example: [ex03-widgets-interaction-exercise](https://github.com/dapplets/dapplet-template/tree/ex03-widgets-interaction-exercise).

 Here is `src/index.ts`: